elastic/elastic-otel-dotnet/docs/configure.md

 <!-- ✅ List all available configuration options -->
 ## Configuration options

-Because the Elastic Distribution for OpenTelemetry .NET ("the distro") is an extension of the [OpenTelemetry .NET agent](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation), it supports both:
+Because the Elastic Distribution of OpenTelemetry .NET (EDOT .NET) is an extension of the [OpenTelemetry .NET agent](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation), it supports both:

 * General OpenTelemetry SDK configuration options
-* Elastic-specific configuration options that are only available when using the distro
+* Elastic-specific configuration options that are only available when using EDOT .NET

 ### OpenTelemetry SDK configuration options

-The distro supports all configuration options listed in the [OpenTelemetry General SDK Configuration documentation](https://opentelemetry.io/docs/languages/sdk-configuration/general/).
+EDOT .NET supports all configuration options listed in the [OpenTelemetry General SDK Configuration documentation](https://opentelemetry.io/docs/languages/sdk-configuration/general/).

 ### Elastic-specific configuration options

-The distro supports the following Elastic-specific options.
+EDOT .NET supports the following Elastic-specific options.

 #### `FileLogDirectory`

 * _Type_: String
 * _Default_: `string.Empty`

-A string specifying the directory where the Elastic Distribution for OpenTelemetry .NET will write diagnostic log files.
+A string specifying the directory where the Elastic Distribution of OpenTelemetry .NET will write diagnostic log files.
 When not provided, no file logging will occur.
 Each new .NET process will create a new log file in the specified directory.